GuilhermeRuy97/love-brands-analysis/README.md

 - Given the following margin of error formula for proportions in finite populations:
 ![margin of error formula](./assets/margin-of-error-formula.png)
 - We have that the margin of error is approximately: 4.32%

+# Output (result files)
+This will create a statistical_analysis.txt file that categorizes relationships into three groups:
+1. Strong and Significant: p < 0.05 AND V > 0.3
+- Most reliable relationships
+- Both statistically significant and strong association
+2. Significant but Weak: p < 0.05 BUT V ≤ 0.3
+- Real relationship exists
+- But the association is weak
+3. Strong but Not Significant: p ≥ 0.05 BUT V > 0.3
+- Strong association appears
+- But could be due to chance/small sample size